-Quality first teaching, appropriately adapted is the first step in responding to pupils who may or may not have SEN. If pupils do not make progress despite a variety of teaching strategies and approaches being in place, then the SENCO will undertake additional assessments to identify if pupils have any underlying learning needs.
+Quality first teaching, appropriately adapted is the first step in responding to pupils who may or may not have SEN. If pupils do not make progress despite a variety of teaching strategies and approaches being in place within a well-constructed curriculum, then the SENCO will undertake additional assessments to identify if pupils have any underlying learning needs.

 Following discussion with subject teachers, pupils and parents/carers the most suitable support arrangements will be put in place.
 This may include Teaching Assistant support.
-Teaching Assistants work with individuals and small groups on focused learning tasks under the direction of teachers.
+Teaching Assistants may work with individuals and small groups on focused learning tasks under the direction of teachers and in alignment with the main curriculum.
 Teaching Assistants and class/subject teachers will plan support arrangements in advance of lessons, and feedback from interventions will be given.
-Skills being developed in interventions will be reinforced in class to ensure long-term impact.
+Skills (and the knowledge blocks underpinning them) focussed on in interventions will be reinforced in class to ensure long-term impact.

 In addition to the SENCO, the Partnership's academies have a number of support staff.
-Some secondary academies have special needs teachers working alongside the SENCO.
 All Academies have Teaching Assistants.
 The role of the Teaching Assistants across the Partnership may differ depending on the diversity of needs of learners.
 All Teaching Assistants will have access to quality training and many will have developed specialisms.

-The Teaching Assistants' role is to help pupils to develop independent learning skills and manage their own learning.
+The Teaching Assistants' role is often to help pupils to develop independent learning skills and manage their own learning.
 Teaching Assistants may be deployed to deliver high-quality one to one and small group support through providing pre and post-teaching opportunities and targeted, time-limited, structured interventions.
 Teaching Assistants may support teaching staff through making additional resources for individual pupils.
 Only in very exceptional cases will a Teaching Assistant work with an individual pupil for extended periods during the day.
-Teaching Assistants will work in partnership with class/subject teachers enabling all learners access to quality first teaching.
+Teaching Assistants will work in partnership with class/subject teachers and leaders, enabling all learners access to quality first teaching.